Skip to main content

 For each Journey, you can view a report of its aggregated statistics over time or drill down into detailed reports for each message within the Journey.
 Both Journey-level and individual message reports can be exported via CSV.

 These analytics are available for Journeys set live after December 13, 2023.
-Not seeing message reports for an existing Journey?
-Duplicate and re-launch the Journey to enable deeper insights.
+If you do not see message reports for an existing Journey, duplicate and re-launch it to enable detailed insights.

-Users vs. Subscriptions: Journey-level metrics are based on Users, while message-level metrics are based on Subscriptions (e.g., devices, emails, phone numbers).
-Users may have multiple Subscriptions across channels.
+Users vs. Subscriptions: Journey-level metrics are based on Users, while message-level metrics are based on Subscriptions (devices, email addresses, phone numbers).
+A single user may have multiple subscriptions across channels.

 Journey report